My Food Story

 I stopped eating these things completely and felt great – for a while.
 Until I realized how important these foods had really been to my way of life.
 As a result of my new found food constraints, my husband and I cooked separately and shopped for different foods, eating out and with friends and family was a serious challenge, and there were so many new ingredients to learn about that I started to struggle.

-I’d love to hear your story – send me a note, introduce yourself on Facebook, or send me your micro-intro on Twitter!
+I’d love to hear your food story – send me a note, , or !

-And, if you want to make sure you get real food recipes, awesome photos, and a preview of my blog posts before everyone else, sign up for my monthly digest here.
+And, if you want to make sure you get tips and recipes and a preview of my blog posts before everyone else, sign up for my weekly real food newsletter.

 Looking forward to connecting with you!

-PS – Check out the Maoomba FAQ here!
+PS – Learn more about my qualifications and the Maoomba name here!